zendframework/zf2-documentation/docs/languages/en/modules/zend.view.helpers.url.rst

        )
    ),

-To create query parameters you need to assign them as the third parameter using the ``query`` key like this:
+To generate query string arguments from the view helper, you need to assign them as the third argument using the ``query`` key like this:

 .. code-block:: html
    :lineos: